philipmat/discogs-xml2db/README.md

 ### Database schema changes

-The database schema was changed to be more consistent and normalize some more data.
+The database schema was changed in v2.0 to be more consistent and normalize some more data.
 The following things changed compared to *classic* `discogs-xml2db`:

 - renamed table: `releases_labels` => `release_label`